by Frank Freestar8n

 There are many ways to tune guiding, including the usual RA and Dec. aggressiveness (here on a scale to 1.0 rather than 10), along with NFrames, which is the number of frames to use in calculating a star location; AccepFrac, which is the fraction of frames that are actually used in the average (the rest of them are lower quality and not included in the centroid calculation); and GuidePeriod, which is the time between corrections.
 These and more parameters are described in detail below – but the basic idea is to set aggressiveness so that corrections are made quickly, but do not overshoot and cause oscillations.
 GuidePeriod is related, and should neither be too fast nor too slow.
 For my CGE I correct every second and typically use a frame rate of 8 fps and NFrames=5.
 This amounts to approximately 5/8s “exposure” and a correction every second.
 The total integration time (NFrames/FrameRate) should not exceed the guide period.

-Collimation involves adjusting the mirrors of a telescope so that everything is aligned well and stars become nice, round dots rather than flared, comatic smudges.
+Collimation involves adjusting the optical components of a telescope so that everything is aligned well and stars become nice, round dots rather than flared, comatic smudges.
 A very good telescope, when slightly out of collimation, can give horrible views - but after a slight adjustment can show a dramatic improvement.
 This is particularly true with high power views of planets, where details of Jupiter’s bands or Saturn’s rings will suddenly pop out with greater clarity.

 The first step in collimation is to view a bright star overhead at prime focus with the telescope – i.e. with no Barlows to magnify the image.
 I recommend working with the actual configuration you intend to use, and not make changes to the components for the sake of collimation.
 So – if you intend to view with a star diagonal in place, then leave it there and insert the web-cam in the diagonal where the eyepiece would go.
 If you intend to image with no diagonal – then insert the web-cam with no diagonal.